Boemska/worktop/README.md

 ### Contributing

-This whole thing is Open Source, released under version 3 of the GPL licence.
+This project is licensed under version 3 of the GPL licence.
 Feel free to add to it.

 ### Support